Designations Congruent with Things: Chapter 14

 Hermann feels confused and guilty, his mind a haze of disordered feedback loops.
 He’s not sure where the moral high ground lies here—is it with him, a victim of elicited mnemonic hell, or is it with Newton, whose memories these are?

 “As in, for food,” Newton explains, short, stressed, and dismissive.
-He pushes away from the wall, shifts his weight to one leg and then starts what appears to be a purposeful tremor in the contralateral foot.
+He pushes away from the wall, shifts his weight to one leg, then starts what appears to be a purposeful tremor in the contralateral foot.

 “The kaiju?”
-Hermann asks, ninety-eight percent certain that this a subject to be avoided at all costs, given that the man has accidentally talked himself into four episodes of silent, disoriented panic, and seems to be in the process of commencing attempt number five.
+Hermann asks, certain this a subject to be avoided at all costs, given the man has accidentally talked himself into four episodes of silent, disoriented panic, and seems to be in the process of commencing attempt number five.
 Hermann’s not certain what in god’s name he thinks he’s accomplishing.
-Could he be mapping the borders of his mental degrees of freedom, like a child with a toothache, or a subpar undergraduate calculating a chi-squared test statistic?
+Could he be mapping the borders of his mental degrees of freedom, like a child with a toothache or a subpar undergraduate calculating a chi-squared test statistic?
 Is he failing to learn from past experience?
-Is he purposefully ignoring past experience in some attempt at intrapersonal control by staging pitched battles between his prefrontal cortex and his sympathetic nervous system?
+Is he purposefully ignoring past experience in an attempt at intrapersonal control by staging pitched battles between his prefrontal cortex and his sympathetic nervous system?

 Hermann has no idea.

-“What other things do you know of that might, realistically, have tried to eat me recently?”
-Newton snaps, adjusting Hermann’s sunglasses, still fidgeting.
+“What other things do you know of that might realistically have tried to eat me recently?”
+Newton adjusts Hermann’s sunglasses, still fidgeting.

-“Yesterday, you asked me if your eyes were made of sand,” Hermann replies in frustrated, elliptical caution, trying to steer their conversation away from the kaiju.
-“So you will excuse me if I ask for clarification.”
+“Yesterday you asked me if your eyes were made of sand,” Hermann replies in frustrated, elliptical caution, trying to steer their conversation away from the kaiju.
+“So you will excuse me if I request clarification.”

 “Did I really?”
-Newton asks, swinging the bag of miscellaneous items he holds against the wall of the elevator for no reason at all that Hermann can discern, aside from his baseline instinct for demolition.
+Newton swings the bag of drugstore toiletries he holds against the wall of the elevator for no reason Hermann can discern, aside from his baseline instinct for demolition.
 “Ugh.
 Was I, by any chance, super insightful while drugged?
 Because I could see things shaking out that way when my brain declutches.
-You know.
+Y’know.
 Gear shift of the self?”

-Hermann raises an eyebrow at that turn of phrase, but it is wasted because Newton is not looking at him.
+Hermann raises an eyebrow at that turn of phrase, but it is wasted because Newton isn’t looking at him.

 “You were not,” Hermann says, quite truthfully.
 “I had a great deal of difficulty conversing with you, as you displayed only intermittent and partial insight into what was occurring around you, let alone the capacity for abstract thought.”

-Hermann does not add that those brief moments of unconventionally expressed insight had been singularly difficult to hear, difficult to respond to, stripped as they were of any of their typical fractious disputation.
-He does not add that he likes Newton best with every layer of his defenses intact and aligned because then Hermann can have his own defenses in place as well.
+Hermann doesn’t add that those brief flickers of unconventional insight had been singularly difficult to hear, difficult to bear, difficult to respond to, stripped as they were of any typically fractious disputation.
+He doesn’t add that he likes Newton best with every layer of his defenses intact and aligned because then Hermann can have his own defenses in place as well.
 His defenses are better than Newton’s, if only because he needs his more.

-Given Newton’s currently fluctuating psychological fortifications, Hermann is primarily equalizing their intellectual footing by omission.
-He is having mixed success with this strategy, primarily because Newton has now noticed itand is, of course, finding it irritating.
+Given Newton’s fluctuating psychological fortifications, Hermann is equalizing their intellectual footing by omission.
+He is having mixed success with this strategy, primarily because Newton has now noticed it and is, of course, finding it irritating.

 The elevator slides open, revealing a fluorescently lit hall.